ongres/stackgres/doc/content/en/04-production-installation/07-best-pratices/_index.md

         └── helmfile.yaml
 ```

-The directory structure consists of 4 main sections per environment.
+The directory structure consists of four sections, or directories, per environment.

-## **Cluster**
+## Cluster

-Mainly for the `SGCluster` manifest and other resources like Pod disruption budget and alerts definition specifically from that cluster.
+This directory is mainly for the `SGCluster` manifest and other cluster-related resources such as pod disruption budgets and alert definitions.

-## **Configurations**
+## Configurations

-All manifest required by the `SGCluster` like postgres configurarion, pooling, instance profile, backups, logs and also `namespaces` and `StorageClasses`.
+This directory contains configuration required by the `SGCluster`, such as Postgres configurarion, pooling, instance profiles, backups, and distributed logs, but also Kubernetes namespaces or storage classes.
+The YAML files in this directory will be applied before the cluster resources.
+The file name numbering helps ensuring that the resources are created in the correct order.

-## **Maintenance jobs**
+## Maintenance jobs

-All day-2 operations manifest.
+This directory contains all day-2 operation manifests.

-## **Operator**
+## Operator

-StackGres operator installation manifest that can include any other operator installation required for for the k8s cluster like the prometheus operator.
+This directory contains StackGres operator installation manifests that can include any other required operator installation configuration, for example the Prometheus operator definitions.

-You can see the full manifests definition examples [here.](https://gitlab.com/ongresinc/stackgres/-/tree/main/stackgres-k8s/examples/full_example)
+You can see full manifest definition examples [here](https://gitlab.com/ongresinc/stackgres/-/tree/main/stackgres-k8s/examples/full_example).